Boston

 GNIS feature ID617565

-Boston (US: /ˈbɔːstən/),[8] officially the City of Boston, is the capital and largest city of the Commonwealth of Massachusetts and the cultural and financial center of the New England region of the Northeastern United States.
-The city boundaries encompass an area of about 48.4 sq mi (125 km2)[9] and a population of 675,647 as of 2020.[4]
-The city is the economic and cultural anchor of a substantially larger metropolitan area known as Greater Boston, a metropolitan statistical area (MSA) home to 4,941,632 people as of 2020, ranking as the tenth-largest MSA in the country.[10]
-A broader combined statistical area (CSA), generally corresponding to the commuting area[11] and including Worcester, Massachusetts and Providence, Rhode Island, is home to approximately 8.2 million people, making it the sixth most populous in the United States.[12]
+Boston (US: /ˈbɔːstən/[9]), officially the City of Boston, is the capital and most populous city in the Commonwealth of Massachusetts in the United States.
+The city serves as the cultural and financial center of the New England region of the Northeastern United States.
+It has an area of 48.4 sq mi (125 km2)[10] and a population of 675,647 as of 2020.[4]
+The Greater Boston metropolitan statistical area, surrounding the city, is the eleventh-largest in the country.[11][12][13]

 1. ^ "List of intact or abandoned Massachusetts county governments". sec.state.ma.us.
 Secretary of the Commonwealth of Massachusetts.
 Archived from the original on April 6, 2021.
 Retrieved October 31, 2016.